Common misconceptions about aviation and Malmi Airport

 Misconception 4: There aren't any general aviation airports in the middle of the city anywhere else.

 Truth: Malmi Airport is not in the middle of Helsinki, but at the furthest limit northeast about 10 km from the city center.
-There are general aviation airfields much closer to notable European cities.
-The table below shows examples of general aviation airfields serving light traffic in European cities.
+There are general aviation airfields much closer to notable cities in Europe and around the world.
+The table below shows examples of general aviation airfields serving light traffic in cities around the world.

 City Main airport (distance) General aviation airfield (distance)